tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Azure security privacy and compliance.md

 8. Enter the username and password used from the Azure Template deployment (**wsadmin** - **p\@ssword1rocks**).

-    > **NOTE:** If you changed the username and password in the ARM template deployment, use those values instead.
+    > **Note**: If you changed the username and password in the ARM template deployment, use those values instead.

     ![The information above is entered in the Connect to Server dialog box, and Connect is highlighted at the bottom.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image22.png "Sign in to the SQL Server Database Engine")